 Grilamid TR-90 Frame

 Adjustable Nose And Earpieces

 We talked about why it's important to protect your eyes when you swim, but you also have to protect them when you're running and cycling, and there's no better way to do that than by getting a proper pair of sporty sunglasses.
 They won't only keep the sun out of your eyes - they will also keep the wind, rain, and bugs away from your eyes, letting you focus on maintaining the pace.Read more

 The Podium XC is a futuristic pair with a tight fit that can be customized to your shape, and an adjustable hydrophilic nose bridge and earpieces.
 The aggressively cut shield lens cover your eyes completely and protect you from danger.
-The grilamid TR-90 nylon frame is incredibly lightweight and sturdy, able to resist UV and chemical damage.
+TR-90 nylon frame is incredibly lightweight and sturdy, able to resist UV and chemical damage.
 The frame will definitely survive being in the sun all day long!
 The nose pieces are made out of hydrophilic rubber, adjustable to fit every nose shape.
 Hydrophilic rubber increases the grip it has on your skin the more you sweat, so you don't have to worry about the glasses flying off your head when you start to perspire!
 The adjustable earpieces are made out of the same kind of rubber, so you can customize your fit until you're completely satisfied with it, and it will not change when you start to sweat!
 An additional pair of lenses are included so you can switch them out to fit the outdoor conditions.
 Every pair comes with care instructions, a hardshell case, and a cleaning bag.